jdoleary/Spellmasons/docs/TasksCurrent.md

     - Just make it a while loop that triggers/awaits the next AI turn until it's the players tuurn
 # Pre playtest
 - Need a restart screen after a team wipe
-- No indication that it's the enemy's turn
 - Hide disconnected players in game screen but not in the lobby
 - Multiplayer voting
 - Adaptive difficulty
 - What to do with disconnected players when it goes to the next level?
 - Fix rejoining hack where people can just rejoin if they're dead to come back
-- explain that when you die in multiplayer you'll come back if your ally beats the level
-- explain minibosses
 # Features
 - In marketing, emphasize that it's turn based
     - Why this game might not be for you